Sharper Image

-Sharper Image is an American brand that offers consumers home electronics, air purifiers, gifts, and other high-tech lifestyle products through its website, catalog, and third-party retailers.
+Sharper Image is an American brand that offers consumers home electronics, air purifiers, gifts, and other lifestyle products through its website, catalog, and third-party retailers.
 The brand is owned by ThreeSixty Group, with the U.S. catalog and website owned and operated by Michigan-based Camelot Venture Group.

 The brand has been in operation since its relaunch in 2010.
 The earlier consumer products retailer by that name was founded by Richard Thalheimer and was in business from 1977 until its closing in 2008.
 The company sold merchandise through dozens of retail stores throughout the United States, a monthly catalog, and its website, along with business-to-business sales teams that marketed products for corporate incentive programs and wholesale to retailers.

+In 2016, ThreeSixty Group, Inc. acquired Sharper Image from Iconix Brand Group, Inc.

 History

 The Sharper Image was founded by Richard Thalheimer.
 The company started in 1977 as a catalog business to sell jogging watches.
 Later, through their catalog, The Sharper Image expanded its product assortment to include high-end futuristic gadgets, electronics, massage chairs, and air purifiers.
 The Sharper Image eventually expanded to 187 retail stores in 38 states.